postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/setting-up-mock.md

 * In **Collections** on the left, open the collection (&#9658;) and select **Mocks**.
 Click **Create a mock server**.
 * Give your mock a name, leave the default version selected and the environment empty.
 Click **Create Mock Server**.
 * Copy the mock URL and go back into your request.
 Replace `postman-echo.com` with the mock URL—keeping the `/get` path on the end.
-* Click **Send** and you should see the same response coming back, this time from the mock server.
+* Click **Send** to view your example response returned, this time from the mock server.
 Open the example again and alter the mock response JSON, then save it and send the request again—you will see your edited mock response.

 ## Contents